 The movie came out only three years after the federal Civil Rights Act, which was passed in 1964 after a D.C. debate about the pros and cons of equal rights.
 More than one-fourth of Congress had voted against it.

 As news events frequently remind us, racial equality is still an ongoing struggle, even after all these years.
 But Sidney Poitier made a difference.
-He’s still a reminder of what people — and Hollywood — are capable of.
+He will always be a reminder of what people — and Hollywood — are capable of.